Billy Simmonds: Bodybuilding, Powerlifting & Fitness

-In 2009, Billy made one of his greatest achievements and won the INBA Mr Universe title in Hollywood, California.
+In 2009, Billy made one of his most known achievements and won the INBA Mr Universe title in Hollywood, California.
 He was the first vegetarian/vegan to win the title since Bill Pearl in 1971.

 While the myth still exists that a professional bodybuilder needs to consume vast amounts of meat and dairy to build muscle, Billy eats a purely vegan diet.
 In an interview with Living Vegan magazine, Billy states "Vegan Bodybuilding is not only possible, it’s optimal.
 Within three years from first lifting weights properly and walking on a bodybuilding stage as a novice, I had won Mr Universe and become a professional Bodybuilder.
 Steroids?
 Meat?
 Not a chance!"

 Billy's muscle gain is 100% natural, proven by Olympic standard testing.

 In 2014, Billy Simmonds was one of five professionally classed natural male bodybuilders in Australia, as defined by the World Anti-Doping Authority.

 Billy is also a competitive Powerlifter with the International Powerlifting Federation, which follows the IOC and WADA drug testing standards.
 In 2011, Billy placed within the top five of his powerlifting division in Australia and won gold in the 102 kg Queensland State Titles.

 In 2011, Billy broke two world records on national television in front of 45 million home viewers.